csorbakristof/learning_ai/Excel2Outlook/spec.md

 # Overview

 This solution contains several Excel macros (VBA scripts) which control Outlook (sending emails and analysing responses) based on the data retrieved from Excel tables.
+It can attach a file if needed and it supports filtering of the rows (as it drafts emails only for the visible rows).

 In this description every feature (typically subsections of this description) have a code name in brackets like "[F01]".
 Use these code names to refer to the features.